 So much importance is put on what kind of food to feed a baby, but oftentimes, the importance of how to feed a baby is forgotten.

 Food borne illnesses are nothing to scoff at.
 Every year in the U.S., more than 800,000 children under the age of 10 are affected by a food borne illness.
-Infants and young children are particularly susceptible to suffering the symptoms of a food borne illness due because their immune systems are not yet capable of fighting off infections.
+Infants and young children are particularly susceptible to suffering from the symptoms of a food borne illness due because their immune systems are not yet capable of fighting off infections.
 To prevent any serious health conditions, it’s important that extra care is taken when preparing, serving, and storing your little one’s food.

 According to the U.S. Food and Drug Administration (FDA), one of the best ways to prevent your child from being infected with a food borne illness is hand washing.

 Your hands can easily pick up and spread bacteria to your baby, which is why you should wash your hands: